Khalidmamdou7/envelope-budgeting/README.md

-# Personal Budget
+# Envelope Budgeting
-As simple CRUD API that allows clients to create and manage a personal budget using Envelope Budgeting principles.
+A simple CRUD API that allows clients to create and manage a personal budget using Envelope Budgeting principles.
 It allow users to manage budget envelopes and track the balance of each envelope.

 # Technologies
 - Node.js Express